MINAMOTONOMITSUHARU/Doa/README.md

 To register a new user, call the `register(String username, String password)` method, passing in the desired username and password as parameters.
 If the registration is successful, the method will return a string "Registration successful".
 If the username is already taken, the method will return a string "Username already exists".
 If the password does not meet the server's password policies, the method will throw an exception with the message "Password does not meet policy requirements".

+The current password requirements are: At least eight characters are required and must include at least one uppercase letter, one lowercase letter, one special character and one number.
+This setting can be modified in code.

 ### Authenticating a User

 To authenticate a user, call the `authenticate(String username, String password)` method, passing in the user's username and password as parameters.
 If the authentication is successful, the method will return a string "You are authenticated, Welcome ".
 If the username or password is incorrect, the method will throw an exception with the message "Please enter correct username password".